cgalpin92/project2-potterquiz/README.md

   - Game not restarting or refreshing:
     - When running the game, exiting the game and re-entering the game, I found it continued from the question in the game I had left it on.
 Also, once completing the game, navigating back to home and then re-loading the game, the game did not restart, it displayed the last question with the last choice selected.
     - Through the use of console.logs I discovered that the current question index was not reverting back to 0.
-    - Added the following line of code to the end of the function calling the next question 'currentQuestion = 0' so that once the final question had been called, the question index would revert back to 0 and the first question would be called again.
+    - Added the following line of code to the end of the function calling the next question 'currentQuestion = 0' so that once the final question had been called, the question index would revert to 0 and the first question would be called again.
 I then added the same line of code to the end of the function used to navigate back to the home screen, so that if called because the player decided to leave the game early, it would set the current question index back to 0, and when navigating back to the game the first question would be called again.
-    - Adding this same line of code to the two seperate functions resolved the issue.
+    - Adding this same line of code to the two separate functions resolved the issue.

   - duplication of score cards:
     - I found that each time the Begin Quiz function was called an additional h3 element was being added to the score card.
     - This was due to a part of the function to display the questions which creates the h3 element to display the score number.
 Each time the function was called it was creating another h3 element.
-    - I resolved this through creating a function which removes the h3 element when the game is ended and the player navigates back to home.
+    - I resolved this through creating a function which removes the h3 element when the game has ended and the player navigates back to home.

   - default button settings on mobile devices:
     - When testing the quiz on a mobile device I found that the button styles I had applied using CSS were not displaying.
-Instead the default browser button styles were showing.
+Instead, the default browser button styles were showing.
     - I searched online for some potential solutions and attempted to resolve by adding -webkit-appearance: none to the button styling within CSS.
 The buttons were still showing in their default styling.
     - I realised I had not set a background color or font color for the buttons.
 Applied this to all buttons and the styling I had applied within the CSS file was now showing on mobile devices.
 This resolved the issue.

   - Score card not resetting when starting a new game:
-    - Found that when restarting a game the correct and incorrect scores were not resetting.
-Instead they continued to update.
+    - Found that when restarting a game, the correct and incorrect scores were not resetting.
+Instead, they continued to update.
-    - Created a function 'resetScore' to update the input for correct and incorrect score to 0, and applied this function to the home function so that when leaving the game the scores reset.
+    - Created a function 'resetScore' to update the input for correct and incorrect score to 0, and applied this function to the home function so that when leaving the game, the scores reset.

   - Extra space being created after each question:
     - When running through the questions in each game, space between the question and the heading displaying the username was increasing.
     - Through chrome DevTools I noticed these were blank h3 elements.
-    - Through checking the display question function I found this was due to part of the function creating the heading to display the question, each time the display question function was run it was creating a new h3 element below the last.
+    - Through checking the display question function, I found this was due to part of the function creating the heading to display the question, each time the display question function was run it was creating a new h3 element below the last.
-    - Resolved this through creating a seperate function to create the h3 element, and then calling the display question function within the new function.
+    - Resolved this through creating a separate function to create the h3 element, and then calling the display question function within the new function.
 This resolved the issue of duplicate h3 elements being created.

   - Total score not resetting after each run of the game:
     - Found that the total score displayed in the footer was not resetting to 0 if a game was replayed.